 Then, make sure your lesson plans on rock solid.
 You can not have a day filled with holes in your lessons.
 My guess is you most likely can not even turn your back on your class for 30 seconds to pull a resource off your bookshelf.
-You have to be ready with rock solid lesson plans for the whole day.
+You have to be ready with rock-solid lesson plans for the whole day.
 Plan ahead for those small transitions and plan ahead for if anyone finishes early.
 Make sure your lesson plans are activities that are highly engaging and make your students WANT to see what is going to happen next.

 Student Problems Verses Parent Problems

 Next, you have to separate a parent problem from a student problem.
 You can not allow what a parent does or does not do to have a negative effect on your student.
 If they do not have supplies or required materials, you have to find a way to get each student what they need anyways.
-If their parent does not read newsletters, help student complete homework, or sign paperwork, you have to find a way to include that student anyways.
-This always requires more of us because we have to go out of our way to make extra phone calls home, extra notes and reminders, and extra contacts to get what we need.
+If their parent does not read newsletters, help students complete homework, or sign the paperwork, you have to find a way to include that student anyways.
+This always requires more of us because we have to go out of our way to make extra phone calls home, extra notes, reminders, and extra contacts to get what we need.
 But in the end, it is worth it.